OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 - Invest human and financial capital to devise a data-driven product management strategy.
 - Launch marketing communications campaigns, particularly built on the theme **Zumba**, in order to alter potential users' behaviour towards visiting the firm's fitness studios.
-- Consider **Zumba** and **Yoga** as the pilot content while developing products and services designed to more intelligently interact with users.
+- Consider **Zumba** and **Yoga** as the pilot content while developing products and services designed to more intelligently interact with potential users.
 - Continue to undertake data researches of similar type every 6 months to stay abreast of new developments in the industry.

 ### Limitations